-Strate egic Overview NATIONAL POLICY A More Active Scotland: Building a Legacy from the Comr Walking Strategy Cycling Action Plan for Scotland Tourism Scotland 2020 NATIONAL PARK VISION An outstanding National P An outstanding National Park enjoyed and valued by everyone, where people and nature thrive together OUTCOME J tional Park Authority Partnership ble enjoying the Park through outs experiences '''' VISITOR EXPERIENCE Five year outcomes More people will enjoy, learn about and help to conserve and enhance the Park The Parks recreation opportunities have improved health and enjoyment of residents and visitors.
+Strat egic Overview NATIONAL POLICY A More Active Scotland: Building a Legacy from the Commonwealth Games National Walking Strategy Cycling Action Plan for Scotland Tourism Scotland 2020 NATIONAL PARK VISION An outstanding National P ark enjoyed and valued by everyo thrive together ne, where people and nature OUTCOME ntional Park Authority Partnership ble enjoying the Park through outs experiences VISITOR EXPERIENCE Five year outcomes More people will enjoy, learn about and help to conserve and enhance the Park The Parks recreation opportunities have improved health and enjoyment of residents and visitors.
 The expectations of visitors are met or exceeded.
-Active Cairngorms AIM Residents and visitors will enjoy and use the Park for physical activity at least once a day ACTIVE PLACES ACTIVE MANAGEMENT ACTIVE PROMOTION THEME Designing places that encourage physical activity Champion recreational management best practice and environmental appreciation Promoting healthy lifestyles using Park facilities Improving path provision and quality for people of all abilities Increasing understanding and enjoyment of the Parks special qualities Community empowerment and volunteering POLICY Provision of cycling, horse riding and waterborne routes Management of organised outdoor events Improving information about outdoor recreation opportunities and infrastructure Investment in Active Travel GUIDANCE C airngorm Outdoor Access Fo NHS Local Health Forums Inclusive Cairngorms cycle routes
+Acti ve Cairngorms AIM Residents and visitors will enjoy and use the Park fo once a day or physical activity at least ACTIVE PLACES ACTIVE MANAGEMENT ACTIVE PROMOTION THEME Designing places that encourage physical activity Champion recreational management best practice and environmental appreciation Promoting healthy lifestyles using Park facilities Improving path provision and quality for people of all abilities Increasing understanding and enjoyment of the Parks special qualities Community empowerment and volunteering POLICY provision and quality for people of all abilities Provision of cycling, horse riding and waterborne routes and enjoyment of the Parks empowerment and POLICY provision and quality for people of all abilities Provision of cycling, horse riding and and enjoyment of the Parks special qualities Management of organised empowerment and volunteering Improving information about outdoor